JackNLewis/AuthMe/README.md

 # Introduction
-A simple authentication API which connects to a MySQL database to store sessions.
+A simple authentication API which uses cookie-based session management and connects to a MySQL database

 ### How to run localy